Claude La Colombière: England

 Thanks to his position at the Royal Court and to the protection of the King of France, Louis XIV, whose subject he was, he escaped death but was expelled from England in 1679.
 He returned to France with his health ruined by his imprisonment.

 Death and veneration

 The last two years of Colombière's life were spent at Lyon, where he was spiritual director to the Jesuit novices, and at Paray-le-Monial, where he returned to improve his health.
-He died on 15 February 1682, as a result of a severe hemorrhage.
+He died on 15 February 1682.